secretstartups/handbook/support/workflows/ticket_triage.html.md

 ## Other Requests

-We also receive non Support requests in our queue - if you see something not listed below or something you are unsure about, ask in the #support_managers slack channel.
+We also receive non Support requests in our queue - if you see something not listed below or something you are unsure about, ask in the #support_managers slack channel and make a MR to update the list below when you find out the answer.

 |Request|Workflow|
 |--|--|